barualee/Synapse-Pulse/README.md

-### Project Description: Java Client-Server Application with gRPC and RabbitMQ
+### Synapse-Pulse: Java Client-Server Application with gRPC and RabbitMQ

 Developed a Java-based client-server application utilizing gRPC for efficient communication between services.
 The project focuses on creating standalone services that query a MongoDB database and return responses based on specified parameters.